OGDEN, UTAH - WEBER COUNTY - WASATCH FRONT

 PCIT-SM is a counseling technique which involves the counselor building a strong and trusting relationship with the client in order to promote “Brave Talking.”
 Advanced SM treatment sessions often include “exposure therapy,” where the therapist accompanies the client to a public place, such as school or a store, where they can practice their brave talking in order to generalize their skills and reduce their anxiety.

 Our counselors have received specialized training in the treatment of clients with SM and have a talent and passion for working with them, regardless of age.
-We provide routine in-person services and day camps in Northern Utah, as well as in Northern Missouri.
+We provide routine in-person services and day camps in Northern Utah, as well as in Missouri.
 For those unable to attend in-person, we offer both virtual and short-term, intensive services in most states, including Hawaii.

 -